jonathanlebron/solving-puzzles/README.md

 Solving Puzzles
 ===============

 These puzzles come from ProjectEuler.net and PythonChallenge.com so if you want to try them on your own first, visit those sites.

-Purpose:
+## Purpose

-The purpose project to show how choosing the right data structures and algorithms can greatly improve the efficiency of your code.
+The purpose of this project is to show how choosing the right data structures and algorithms can greatly improve the efficiency of your code.
+Each puzzle will contain multiple solutions with varying degrees of efficiency.